 Did anything surprise you about your course or London Met?

-What suprised me most of all was how new an area of science nutrition is.
+What surprised me most of all was how new an area of science nutrition is.
 I embarked upon the MSc expecting to find all of the definitive answers hidden within the nutrition world.
 What I found is that there is a lot we still don't know.
 At first I felt disappointed but that turned onto excitement once I realised we are on the dawn of a new era of many discoveries, and with my research I get to contribute to such discoveries.

 Were you in any clubs/societies here?

 I joined the Nutrition Society immediately following my MSc.
-This enables me to maintain CPD via regular attendance at conferences and webinars whilst providing a valuable network of other nutritionists, dieticians and academics for mutual support.
+This enabled me to maintain CPD via regular attendance at conferences and webinars whilst providing a valuable network of other nutritionists, dieticians and academics for mutual support.
 I would highly recommend this to other nutrition students and graduates.

 Can you describe your time at London Met in one word?

 How has London Met helped you to acheive your goals?

 London Met, in particular the health sciences team are providing support on every conceivable level.
 I really couldn’t ask for more.
 I am thrilled to be undertaking this work and collaborative research with London Met which will directly benefit the health of many people across the UK.
 The incredible support of the London Met PHN research group has led us to this point, and none of this would have been possible without the expertise, guidance and unwavering support of Dr Dee Bhakta and Prof David McCarthy.

 Can you tell us a bit more about your Nutritionist of the Year award?